 Why Namibia and why Bitterwasser?
 Simply put, this harsh and unforgiving environment presents numerous opportunities to test Audi’s fifth all-wheel-drive system, developed specifically for the fully electric e-tron quattro.
 The surface of the Salt Pan, made up of a mix of salt, sand and dust, closely resembles that of hard-packed snow, and the over 35-degree-Celsius heat is a good test for the two liquid-cooled electric motors powering the car.

-- Also: Audi Confirms e-tron GT for Production
+- Also: 2019 Audi e-tron Quattro: This is the Production Vehicle

 - Also: Audi e-tron Impresses at Pikes Peak Ahead of World Debut